How to Challenge a SPED School Transfer Recommendation in Singapore

 Level 4: School Management Committee — For government-aided schools, the SMC under the Education Act is responsible for school management.
 This is an escalation beyond the principal.

 Level 5: MOE Special Educational Needs Division — The final administrative escalation.
-Contact the MOE Quality Service Manager or petition the SEN Division directly with your documented case.
+Contact MOE through its Customer Service Centre or the SEN Division with your documented case.

 At every level, communicate in writing and keep copies.
 The paper trail matters more than verbal agreements.